Some Fundamental Theorems in Mathematics: Hilbert-Einstein action

 \section{Hilbert-Einstein action}

-Let $(M,g)$ be a smooth 4-dmensional {\bf Lorentzian manifold} which is symptotically flat.
-A Lorentzian manifold is a 4 dimensional pseudo Riemannian manifold with signature $(1,3)$ which in the flat case is $dx^2+dy^2+dz^2-dt^2$.
-We assume that the volume form $d\mu$ has the property that the {\bf scalar curvature} $R$ is in $L^1(M,d\mu)$.
+Let $(M,g)$ be a smooth $4$-dimensional {\bf Lorentzian manifold} which is {\bf asymptotically flat}.
+(A simplification is that the Riemannian curvature tensor $R$ is flat outside a compact subset of $M$ but this is a bit restrictive as the Schwarzschild solution below indicates.)
+A Lorentzian manifold is a $4$-dimensional pseudo Riemannian manifold of signature $(1,3)$ which in the flat case is $dx^2+dy^2+dz^2-dt^2$.
+The technical condition of asymptotic flatness should imply that the volume form $d\mu$ then has the property that the {\bf scalar curvature} $R$ is in $L^1(M,d\mu)$ (which is the case if the non-flat part is compact.)
 One can now look at the variational problem to find extrema of the functional $g \to \int_M R d\mu$.
-More generally, one can add a {\bf Lagrangian} $L$ one uses the Hilbert-Einstein functional $\int_M R/\kappa + L d\mu$, where $\kappa = 8\pi G/c^4$ is the {\bf Einstein constant}.
+More generally, one can add a {\bf Lagrangian} $L$ one consider the {\bf Hilbert-Einstein functional} $\int_M R/\kappa + L d\mu$, where $\kappa = 8\pi G/c^4$ is the {\bf Einstein constant}.
 Let $R_{ij}$ be the Ricci tensor, a symmetric tensor, and $T_{ij}$ the energy-momentum tensor.
-The {\bf Einstein field equations} are \satz{$G_{ij} = R_{ij} - g_{ij} R/2 = \kappa T_{ij}$}
+The {\bf Einstein field equations} are \satz{$G_{ij} = R_{ij} - g_{ij} R/2 = \kappa T_{ij}$.}